-- Please note our age guidelines: PreK-3 applicants must turn 3 years old before September 1 of their PreK-3 year; PreK-4 applicants must turn 4 years old before September 1 of their PreK-4 year; Kindergarten applicants must turn 5 years old before September 1 of their Kindergarten year.
+- Please note our age guidelines: Preschool-3 applicants must turn 3 years old before September 1st of their Preschool-3 year; Preschool-4 applicants must turn 4 years old before September 1st of their Preschool-4 year; Kindergarten applicants must turn 5 years old before September 1st of their Kindergarten year.

 Step 3: Student Visit

-- PreK-3 applicants will visit for 1 ½ hours accompanied by one parent
+- Preschool-3 applicants will visit for 1 ½ hours accompanied by one parent

-- PreK-4 applicants will visit for 2 hours
+- Preschool applicants will visit for 2 hours

 - Kindergarten applicants will visit for a half or full day